puutaro/CommandClick/USAGE.md

 ### Auto exec script

-`Command Click` have auto exec script.
+`CommandClick` have auto exec script.
 This is used when `index mode` startup or end.

 ### Startup script
 1. This script is automaticaly executed when `index mode` startup.